SeanCassone/Flashcard_Application/README.md

 ## Features
 * Deck Screen to view all of the deck in the database.
-  * New decks can be created
+  * Can create new decks
 * View Deck Screen
-  * Deck name and description can be edited
+  * Can edit deck name and description
-  * Cards front and back sides can be edited
+  * Can edit cards front and back sides
-  * New cards can be added
+  * Can add new cards
 * Study Page
   * all of the cards from the current deck are displayed one at a time.